Alternative Democratic Reform Party: Mainstream party

 On 3 August 1998, a law was passed equalising pension provision between civil servants and other workers, fulfilling the ADR's original raison d'être, but this did not prevent the ADR from strengthening its position further.
 In the 1999 legislative election, the party enjoyed increased success, winning 9.4% of the vote and 7 seats.
 The results put the ADR back into fourth place, but the Greens managed to hold on to their seat in the simultaneous European elections.
 October 1999 saw ADR candidates elected in ten communes, with two winning in each of Luxembourg City and Esch-sur-Alzette.
 The ADR lost two of its Chamber of Deputies seats at the 2004 general election, and its share of the vote fell to under 10%.

 One of ADR's hallmark positions is its euroscepticism, and it is the only eurosceptic party in the Chamber of Deputies.
 It was the only parliamentary party that actively campaigned against the Treaty establishing a Constitution for Europe, which was put to a referendum and narrowly passed with 56.5% of voters in favour.

 On 2 April 2006 the name was changed once more, to its current name of 'Alternative Democratic Reform Party' (Alternativ Demokratesch Reformpartei).
 Significantly, for the first time, the name makes no reference to pension reform, signalling the eagerness of the ADR to further solidify its position as a major party in national politics.
 However, on 1 May, Aly Jaerling left the party to sit as an independent in the Chamber of Deputies, complaining of the move away from campaigning for pensions.
-As a result of Jaerling's departure, the party lost its status as a caucus and now only qualifies as a 'group', threatening its future security.

 On 29 May 2008, the ADR deputies and Jaerling were the only members not to vote for the Treaty of Lisbon.
 In the 2009 Chamber election, the ADR held on to four seats (of which, 2 in Sud), but with a reduced vote share of 8.1%: its worst legislative election result since its first election, in 1989, whilst its vote share fell - albeit by less - in the simultaneous European Parliament election, to 7.4%.
 Jaerling, running for his own Citizens' List, failed to win a seat in either.
 This had been in spite of strong pre-election polling, the difference likely to be attributable to the financial crisis pushing voters to more familiar parties.